A Leading Chicago Auto Accident Law Firm

 This data provides important insights into what it’s like to drive in Chicago.
-Let’s look at some other statistics that focus on some specific issues related to Chicago car accidents.
+Let’s look at other statistics focusing on specific issues related to Chicago car accidents.

 Accidents Involving Injuries

-For comparison, car accidents injure three million people every year in the United States.
+Car accidents injure three million people annually in the United States.
 Of these injured, about two million of those people experienced permanent injuries because of the accident.

 Fatal Car Accidents

 In the most recent data available, Illinois saw over 1,370 car accident fatalities in one year.

 The majority of fatal crashes in Chicago occur on state roads.
 The second most common is city streets.
 County roads and interstates took third and fourth place for road types where fatal accidents occurred.

 Many fatal accidents were caused by a collision with a fixed object, like a tree or guard rail.
 Other common reasons include cars hitting and killing pedestrians, head-on collisions, and turning accidents.

 Accidents Involving Children

 Motor vehicle accidents are among the top causes of death to children in the US.
 Each year, around 700 children under age 13 die in car accidents.
 Another 100,000 children suffer injuries.

 Of the children who die in car accidents, 33 percent were improperly secured in a car seat or not wearing a seatbelt.
-According to studies and tests, had drivers properly secured those children, they would have had a much better chance of surviving the collision.
+According to studies and tests, properly secured children have a much better chance of surviving the collision.

 Distracted Driving Accidents

 Ten percent of drivers in Illinois admitted to using their phones while driving.
 This includes using their phone at red lights and stop signs, which is still dangerous because it takes away a driver’s attention to the road around them.

 As the data above pointed out, distracted driving is a serious issue in the U.S. In one year, 2,800 people died and over 400,000 suffered injuries in distracted driving accidents.

 Distracted Teen Drivers